kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

 - Workload objects (both denatured one and not-denatured one)
 - SyncerConfig CR

-**TODO**: This is something we should clarify..e.g. which existing controller(s) in edge-mc will cover, or just create a new controller to handle uncovered one. @MikeSpreitzer gave the following suggestions.
+**TODO**: This is something we should clarify..e.g. which existing controller(s) in KubeStellar will cover, or just create a new controller to handle uncovered one. @MikeSpreitzer gave the following suggestions.
   - The placement translator will put the workload objects and syncer config into the mailbox workspaces.
   - The placement translator will create syncer config based on the EdgePlacement objects and what they match.
   - The mailbox controller will put API Binding into the mailbox workspace.